AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf.md

 The class, TextBlockEventExportDocument, is automatically generated in the Dart side using the AST from `Part One`.
 The function `export_handler` will get called when the `ExportDocument` event happened.
 The calling route as the picture shown below.

 1. Repository constructs the `TextBlockEventExportDocument` class, and call `send()` function.
-2. Front-end's FFI serializes the event and the `ExportPayloadPB` to bytes.
+2. frontend's FFI serializes the event and the `ExportPayloadPB` to bytes.
-3. The bytes were sent to Back-end.
+3. The bytes were sent to Backend.
-4. Back-end's FFI deserializes the bytes into the corresponding `event` and `ExportPayloadPB`.
+4. Backend's FFI deserializes the bytes into the corresponding `event` and `ExportPayloadPB`.
 5. The dispatcher sends the `ExportPayloadPB` to the module that registers as the event handler.
 6.  `ExportPayloadPB` will try to parse into `ExportParams`.
 It will return an error if there are illegal fields in it.